CraftTweaker/CraftTweaker-Documentation/docs/Mods/Applied_Energistics_2/P2P_Attunement.md

 import mods.appliedenergistics2.Attunement;
 ```

-### Attuning ItemStack
+### Attuning Item
-Attune a ItemStack or ModID to a specific P2P-Tunnel type.
-ModID's are used as fallback when no ItemStack was found.
+Attune an IItemStack or ModID to a specific P2P-Tunnel type.
+ModID's are used as fallback when no IItemStack was found.

 ### ME P2P
 ```
-Attunement.attuneME(ItemStack itemStack);
+Attunement.attuneME(IItemStack IItemStack);
 Attunement.attuneME(String modID);

 Attunement.attuneME(<appliedenergistics2:controller>);